samanthamoss87/project-5/README.md

 ```
 2. Open your IDE and open the folder you just cloned
 3. Install all the requirements with  ```pip install -r requirements.txt```
-4. Comment the production database seeting and add local development database in thai_massage/settings.py
+4. Comment the production database setting and add local development database in thai_massage/settings.py
 ```
 DATABASES = {
     'default': {